leuraph/dolfinx-tutorial/chapter1/fundamentals.md

 \end{align}
 This variational problem, together with suitable definitions of $V_h$ and $\hat{V}_h$ uniquely define our approximate numerical solution of the Poisson equation.
 Note that the boundary condition is encoded as part of the test and trial spaces.
-This might seem complicated at first glance, but means that the finite element variational problem and the continuous variational problem looks the same.
+This might seem complicated at first glance, but means that the finite element variational problem and the continuous variational problem look the same.

 ## Abstract finite element variational formulation